CLICK IMAGE TO ENLARGE (+)

 Combination ovens generally use IR in the first zone to melt the powder quickly.
 The following convection zone can then use relatively higher airflows without disturbing the powder.
 These higher flows permit faster heat transfer and a shorter cure time.

-A variety of radiation curing technologies are available, including near-infrared, UV and electron beam.
+A variety of radiation curing technologies are available, including near-infrared, ultraviolet (UV) and electron beam (EB).
 These processes have the potential to open up new applications for powder coating of heat-sensitive substrates such as wood, plastic parts and assembled components with heat-sensitive details.

 Near-infrared curing also uses specially formulated powders coupled with high-energy light sources and high-focusing reflector systems to complete the powder coating and curing process within several seconds.
 Heat-sensitive assembled parts such as internal gaskets, hydraulic cylinders, and air bag canisters can benefit from this technology.